SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

      List<Type> typeArguments();
      ```

+* The [`JavaCheckVerifier`](https://github.com/SonarSource/sonar-java/tree/master/java-checks-testkit/src/main/java/org/sonar/java/checks/verifier/JavaCheckVerifier.java#L51), used to test rules implementations and delivered with the `java-checks-testkit` package, has been fully reworked in order to tackle inconcistencies.
+All the previously existing methods from it has been **deprecated**.
+In addition, a new method has been added, which allows access to a new rule testing interface.
+Starting from 6.3, when writting custom rules test, you should therefore rely only on `org.sonar.java.checks.verifier.JavaCheckVerifier.newVerifier()`.
+Example of change:
+     ```
+     // old test prior to 6.3:
+     @Test
+     public void deprecatedCustomRuleTest() {
+        JavaCheckVerifier.verify("path/to/my/custom/check/test/file.java", new MyCheck());
+     }

+     // new test starting from 6.3:
+     @Test
+     public void newCustomRuleTest() {
+        JavaCheckVerifier.newVerifier()
+          .onFile("path/to/my/custom/check/test/file.java")
+          .withCheck(new MyCheck())
+          .verifyIssues();
+     }
+     ```

 #### **6.1**

 * The `ExpressionTree` interface, from the AST API, is now enriched by two new methods `Optional<Object> asConstant()` and `<T> Optional<T> asConstant(Class<T> type)`.
 These methods let you try to retrieve the equivalent constant value of an expression (from a variable, for instance).
 An example of usage would be: